 The trail is paved with upper and lower sections and great views of the beach and the ocean.
 The upper trail is always busy with hikers, bikers and skaters.
 It is hard to navigate during peak hours – like weekends and holidays.
 On the lower side, only pedestrians are allowed, so it is a much better walk.

 The seawall trail is about 1-mile long and ends at Tamarack Beach, which has a lifeguard station and restrooms.
-You can extend your hike beyond this beach, but the trail meanders between side street and homes before it reconnects with the beach.
+You can extend your hike beyond this beach, but the trail meanders between side streets and homes before it reconnects with the beach.

 Carlsbad State Beach